mthuret/storybook-addon-specifications/README.md

 import 'storybook-addon-specifications/register';
 ```

 Import the `specs, describe and it` functions and use it to write your tests.
-This example uses Enzyme and Chai to perform the testing.
+This example uses *enzyme* and *expect* to perform the testing.

 The first parameter of the describe function **must be the same** as the story's name.